 The process for obtaining reasonable accommodations is an interactive one that begins with the student’s disclosure of his/her disability.
 The student has the responsibility of providing Ability Services with the appropriate documentation from a qualified Physician or Clinician who has diagnosed his/her disability.
 Students with disabilities should contact Ability Services directly.
 The contact must be made by the student and not a representative of the student, however parents/family are encouraged to participate in the process.
 Students taking online classes can contact any of the Ability Services to request reasonable accommodations.

 Students must be on file with our office in order to obtain services including, but not limited to:

 - Placement testing with reasonable accommodations, if needed

 - Assistive technology

 - Referrals to agencies such as the Texas Workforce Commission (TWC) and The Harris Center for Mental Health and IDD, etc.

 HCC Counselors encourage students who witness a crime or are a victim of a crime to contact HCC police at 713-718-8888.
 If students are off-campus and need immediate police assistance, they should dial 911.
 Students also have the option to file an anonymous report at HCC Student Conduct Reporting Form.

 Note: Ability Services works closely with other College departments, but does not replicate those services.
-We direct students to the appropriate service and facilitate referral as needed.
+We direct students to the appropriate service and facilitate referrals as needed.